Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 **December 29th, 2018 - 01:48:44**

 Father got mad at me.
 Madder than usual.
 I disrupted his house guests.
 Other men like him talking about breeding Mother.
 He threatened me with a knife.
 I tried to make him use it on me.
 He didn't.
 He says he'll save it for my womb.
 Mother locked me inside my room.
 I'm going to miss a week of schooling.
 I don't care.
 Nobody that likes me is left there.
 I need to leave.

 ---

+**July 4th, 2017 - 22:49:17**

+I traveled to the Edge again.
+Where Emi and I used to look out at the Humans.
+They're firing rockets into the air.
+They make pretty colors.
+I've never seen these before.
+One of my classmates saw me.
+They told me that they call this "independence day" in Human speak.
+I don't know what that means.
+It looks nice.

+---